Pre-historic Art with Middle School

 Students use the Feldman model of art criticism to observe, analyze, interpret and judge historical artworks in a graphic organizer.
 When I asked for interpretations about this cave art one student guessed that the hands could be a way for a community to preserve a memory.
-I think so too.
+That’s what I think too.

 We discussed how early humans used a “spray-painting” method by blowing pigment with bone pipes to stencil hand prints on the walls.
 I used this method as inspiration to design a project where students used 3 different techniques to create cave art on textured craft paper.
 I printed stencils of all kinds of cave-dwelling animals on cardstock using a cricut machine.
-Students were prompted to create narratives with these animals and stenciling techniques.
+Students were encouraged to create narratives with these animals and stenciling techniques.

 Students used toothbrushes and small cups of paint to create a “spray-paint” splatter effect.